Hadji Alia

 Hadji Alia or Haxhi Aliu Ulqinaku (c.
-1569–1625) was an Albanian pirate lord from Ulcinj, originating from Calabria.
+1569–1625) was an Albanian pirate lord from Ulcinj.
+Born in Calabria, Italy, to an Albanian family, he later moved with his family to Ulcinj (in modern-day Montenegro).

 Background and career

 He was known as one of the most legendary pirates of the Mediterranean Sea.
 Between the years of 1587 to 1593, he finished his military education in the Ottoman Empire.
 He continued to study in Istanbul from 1594 to 1597.
 Later he served the Ottoman fleet and between 1609 and 1624 he moved to live with his two sons and other Albanian sailors in the Karaburun Peninsula.
 During his sailing, he fought the French and Venetian fleets who seemed to control the Mediterranean.
 Haxhi Ali cooperated with many captains against foreign pirate attacks.
 The forests of Karaburun supplied Ali Hoxha with materials needed for the sea faring.
 According to folklore, Haxhi Alia roamed the coasts of Northern Africa and Misir of Spain.